Getting injured through no fault of your own takes a toll on you. Your body has been physically injured and it takes time to recover.

 Non-economic damages are more difficult to put a price tag on.
 Texas law allows an injured party to receive damages for pain and suffering, emotional pain, anxiety and stress, loss of companionship, losing the ability to have sexual relations, and any general conveniences you may have suffered as a result of your injuries.

-Punitive damages are used to send a strong message against a person or company who has found to be guilty of fraud, malice, or gross negligence.
+Punitive damages are used to send a strong message against a person or company who has been found to be guilty of fraud, malice, or gross negligence.

 Punitive damages are capped at $200,000 or twice the number of economic damages, plus the amount equal to non-economic damages up to $750,000.